joezollo/ansible-role-windows-admin-center/README.md

 Installs or removes Windows Admin Center on Windows Server or Windows 10.
 Windows Admin Center is a locally deployed, browser-based app for managing servers, clusters, hyper-converged infrastructure, and Windows 10 PCs.
 It comes at no additional cost beyond Windows and is ready to use in production.

-NOTE: This role is not yet available in Ansible Galaxy.

 Requirements
 ------------
 * Windows Server 2012